 Once a Month Cooking

-Her goals include 1) saving money 2) working through her pantry inventory (to prevent waste as food usefulness expires) and 3) encouraging independence in her kids.
-I was stoked!
+- Working through her pantry inventory (to prevent waste as food usefulness expires)

 All inventory lists were fastened to the refrigerator door so that they would be easily referred to and I was in business.

 Menu plans were based primarily upon what was in stock already and the grocery list included only filler items needed to complete a meal (milk, fresh produce, etc.).